 - Biometric Residence Permit (BRP) (Only applicable for students making visa extension applications inside the UK who have previously been issued with a BRP)

-You must show that you have maintained your tuition fees (minus any fees that you have already paid to the university), plus living costs of £800 per calendar month of the course you are due to study, but up to a maximum of 9 months.
-Eg. For students studying on a 12 month course, Home Office will calculate living costs as £7,200 (£800 x 9months).
+At present, you must show that you have maintained your tuition fees (minus any fees that you have already paid to the university), plus living costs of £800 per calendar month of the course you are due to study, for up to a maximum of 9 months.

-However, if you have a current student visa and have just finished a course of 6 months or longer or are continuing on a course of which you have completed at least 6 months, during the period of time you have had your current visa, your living costs will be calculated at a reduced rate of £1,600 only.
+However, if you have a current student visa and have just finished a course of 6 months or longer or are continuing on a course of which you have completed at least 6 months, during the period of time you have had your current visa, your living costs will be calculated at a reduced rate of £1,600 only (£800 x 2 months), increasing to £1,640 (£820 x 2 months) from 1st July 2014

 The total amount of money you will be required to show for tuition fees and living costs must be maintained in you/your parent(s) bank account for a consecutive 28 day period, ending no more than 31 days before the date of application.
 (Please note that this advice is only applicable to students who are due to study in an institution based outside London).